 Address: Via Crescenzio, 84

 Il Gatto e l’Uva

 €€ – €€€ | Chic | Outdoor Seating

-They have a lot of creative and well-presented dishes mainly focused around seafood.
-If you have been eating the same dishes each night in a row, this is a real treat.
+They have a lot of creative and well-presented dishes mainly focused on seafood.
+If you’ve been eating the same dishes for a few nights in a row, this is a real treat.

 Address: Via Trionfale 88/90